erroronline1/caro/readme.md

 [Content](#Content)

 ### Installation
-* php.ini memory_limit ~3072M for [processing of large CSV-files](#csv-processor), disable open_basedir at least for local IIS for file handlers
+* php.ini memory_limit ~3072M for [processing of large CSV-files](#csv-processor), disable open_basedir at least for local IIS for file handlers.
     * [processing a csv](#csv-processor) of 48mb @ 59k rows with several, including file-, filters consumes about 1.7GB of memory
     * [pricelist import](#importing-vendor-pricelists) @ 100MB consumes about 2.3GB of memory
-* php.ini upload_max_filesize & post_max_size / applicationhost.config | web.config for IIS according to your expected filesize for e.g. sharepoint- and CSV-files ~350MB
+* php.ini upload_max_filesize & post_max_size / applicationhost.config | web.config for IIS according to your expected filesize for e.g. sharepoint- and CSV-files ~350MB.
-* php.ini max_input_time -1 for large file uploads to share with max_execution_time, depending on your expected connection speed
+* php.ini max_input_time -1 for large file uploads to share with max_execution_time, depending on your expected connection speed.
-* php.ini max_execution_time / fastCGI timeout (iis) ~ 900 (15min) for [CSV processing](#csv-processor) may take a while depending on your data amount, depending on your filters though
+* php.ini max_execution_time / fastCGI timeout (iis) ~ 900 (15min) for [CSV processing](#csv-processor) may take a while depending on your data amount, depending on your filters though.
     * pricelist import @ 220k rows takes about 1 minute to import and process on Uniform Server, 2 minutes on SQL Server
     * pricelist import @ 660k rows currently takes about 4 minutes to import and process on Uniform Server, 10 minutes on SQL Server
 * php.ini enable extensions: